California: Santa Barbara Wine Country

 Come for the wonderful cycling in the town that the League of American Bicyclists bestowed with its “Silver Bicycle Friendly Community” award.
 Or come for the weather in this Mediterranean-like climate nestled between the coastal Santa Ynez Mountains and the Pacific Ocean.
 Or for the wine that the movie "Sideways" made famous.
 Unpack your bags and explore this beautiful area by bike with us, as we stay in only two different lodgings.

 A mix of flat sections, rolling hills, and a couple climbs on a mix of paved bike paths, bike lanes and quiet roads.
 Moderate tour.
 Leisurely with an electric-assist ebike.

-5 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, train ride, park entrance fees, cue sheets, van support and trained guides.
+5 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, train ride, park entrance fees, cue sheets and electronic GPS cues, van support and trained guides.

 Fly in and out of the Santa Barbara, CA airport.
 Then take a commercial shuttle or taxi to our starting hotel.
 You can also fly into the Los Angeles LAX airport and take a commercial shuttle to the starting hotel.
 Or take the train.
 WomanTours will provide a complimentary shuttle back to the Santa Barbara airport by 3:00pm or Santa Barbara train station by 3:30pm at the end of the tour.
 Or drive and leave your car at our starting hotel.

 DAY 1: We’ll stay across the street from the ocean and the bike path in Santa Barbara.
 Unpack your bags as we’ll be here 3 nights.
 If you arrive early, walk the sandy beach, swim in the hotel’s pool, or take the trolley up State Street to browse the shops.
 We’ll have a rental bike fitting at 3:00pm, an orientation at 5:30pm and dinner at 6:30pm.
 0 miles.